 DI section was easier than Quant this time.
 There were 10 easy, 4 medium and 6 difficult questions in this section.
 The block (The dramatics society of a college planned) was easiest of all and required only basic understanding of permutation and combination.
 This block was a must do block.
 Another block that should have been attempted was based on TSD (Eight trains depart from Delhi to different cities and at different times of the day).
 In addition to these two blocks, a couple of questions from rest of the blocks could have fetched a very good percentile.

-The overall feel of the section was easy to moderate and one could have scored 90+ percentile by attempting around 15-17 questions with 90% accuracy.
+In this section, one could have fetched 90+ percentile by attempting around 12 questions with approx. 80 % accuracy.